 - You have to lift the light up to clean the tank out.

-- Feeding the fish requires you remove tank cover.
+- Feeding the fish requires you to remove the tank cover.

 - The filter area is narrow and difficult to clean.

 The Marina LED Aquarium Kit is a well-constructed, quality tank that is popular amongst all aquarists.

 It has black silicone sealed edges and a hinged lid that opens and allows you to feed your fish and clean the tank out.

 This tank comes with LED lighting, a hang-on back filter, fish food, a water conditioner, a biological supplement, a net, and an aquarium guide.